TAX AUDIT REPRESENTATION

 - Any other records, including those in electronic form, that may support or contradict your tax return

-If you are being audited, the situation can go from bad to worse quickly unless you contact an experienced tax attorney immediately.
+If you are being audited, the situation can go from bad to worse quickly unless you contact an experienced tax debt relief service immediately.
 Usually, a small business will be required to produce the above-referenced records for the three previous tax years; however, the auditor will be looking for information that could lead to opening up other tax years to an audit (up to six years), wasting even more of your time and money.

 What To Expect During An Audit